aWildOtto/llop/README.md

 1. Fork this repository, then clone your fork of this repository.
 2. Install dependencies using the `npm install` command.
 3. Create a `.env` file and put in configurations according to `.example.env` (you need a valid sendgrid API key to get the email feature working).
 3. Start the web server using the `npm run local` command.
-The app will be served at the the  you configurated.
+The app will be served as you configurated.
 4. Go to the address in your browser.
 5. Alternatively go to <http://llop.herokuapp.com/>.